nrisse/mwi-srf183/readme.md

 ### 2020-11-12: Presentation at MWI-ICI SAG meeting
 - for this presentation, an emissivity of 0.6 was used for the radiosonde forward simulations, which caused offsets to the ERA-5 simulation.
-To be more consistent, the report uses an emissivity of 0.9.
+To be more consistent, the final report uses an emissivity of 0.9.
 This changed the bandpass effect for low IWV (generally lower bandpass effect!).
 - SRF perturbations were Gaussian noise, which mostly cancels out.
 - increase of SRF sampling interval was presented and is also in final report.
 - IWV-dependence was presented.